ThinkParQ/beegfs-csi-driver/deploy/k8s/README.md

 Prior to v1.2.0, the beegfsClientConf field of the configuration file allowed string, integer, or boolean values.
 In v1.2.0, all beegfsClientConf values must be strings, so integers and booleans must be quoted.
-If you used v1.1.0 and specified parameters like: `connMgmtdPortTCP: 8000` or `connUseRDMA: true`, modify your configuration file, specifying parameters like `connMgmtdPortTCP:
+If you used v1.1.0 and specified parameters like: `connMgmtdPort: 8000` or `connUseRDMA: true`, modify your configuration file, specifying parameters like `connMgmtdPort:
 "8000"` or `connUseRDMA: "true"`.

 <a name="upgrade-1.4.0-kubernetes-deployment"></a>